Code-Institute-Submissions/Frenchisfun/README.md

     - The following bugs occurred during development

     - Counter issue:
       - The counter continued to run past zero even when the player completed the game.
-The countdown () function is updated to stop the clock when a player completes the game.
+The countdown () function was updated to stop the clock when a player completes the game.
     - Randomize feature:
       - Adding the randomize feature caused buttons to randomize on click as opposed to on page load.
 This was corrected with changes made to the randomize function.
     - Rows too close to each other: